Homemade Pork Rinds

 What are chicharrones

 Chicharrones or pork rinds are boiled, seasoned, dried, and deep-fried pork skins.
-The result is a crispy and savory snack that can easily be eaten alone, dipped into your favorite dips, or crunched up and used as keto breadcrumbs.
+The result is a crispy and savory snack that can easily be eaten alone, dipped into your favorite dips, or crunched up and used as low-carb breadcrumbs.
 They’re the perfect high protein snack food!

 How to make pork rinds